-We first compare the evolution of the density of the four sets in each batch in section \ref{sec:ben:samesize}.
-In section \ref{sec:ben:diffsize}, the second test is performed to compare the statistics between the batches.
-Robustness of secular statistics will be assessed by these two tests, which will additionally shed light on the initial-condition-dependence aspect of the statistics.
-All the density estimations from these sets will then be compared with that of 2\,500 complete solutions obtained in the previous work of \citep{Laskar2009}, to test the accuracy of the secular statistics.
-It should be reminded that this numerical experiment needed 8 millions hours of CPU time, the output of which was saved and could thus be used in the present study.
+We first compare the evolution of the density of the four sets in each batch in Sect. \ref{sec:ben:samesize}, and the second test is performed to compare the statistics between the batches in Sect. \ref{sec:ben:diffsize}.
+The robustness of the secular statistics is assessed by these two tests, which additionally shed light on the initial-condition-dependence aspect of the statistics.
+All the density estimations from these sets are compared with those of the 2\,500 complete solutions obtained in the previous work of \citet{Laskar2009} to test the accuracy of the secular statistics.
+It should be recalled that this numerical experiment needed 8 million hours of CPU time, the output of which was saved and could thus be used in the present study.

-When comparing two sets of different sizes, because the rates of divergence in the first stage are similar, the wider set reaches the chaotic diffusion phase faster than the more compact set, hence it is essentially diffusing ahead for a certain time in the second stage.
-Therefore, in order to have a relevant comparison, a proper time shift is introduced to compensate for this effect.
-We shift $\{X_i\}$ and $\{Y_i\}$ ahead 30 Myr and 20 Myr respectively, while keeping the time of $\{Z_i\}$ as reference.
-This choice is motivated by the fact that the transition to the chaotic diffusion of $\{Z_i\}$ is around 50 - 60 Myr, which is indicated by direct integration of the Solar System \citep{laskar2010,laskar2011b}.
+When comparing two sets of different sizes, because the rates of divergence in the first stage are similar, the wider set reaches the chaotic diffusion phase faster than the more compact set; hence, it is essentially diffusing ahead for a certain time in the second stage.
+Therefore, in order to have a relevant comparison, a proper time shift was introduced to compensate for this effect.
+We shifted $\{X_i\}$ and $\{Y_i\}$ ahead by 30 Myr and 20 Myr, respectively, while keeping the time of $\{Z_i\}$ as reference.
+This choice was motivated by the fact that the transition to the chaotic diffusion of $\{Z_i\}$ is around 50 - 60 Myr, which is indicated by the direct integration of the Solar System \citep{laskar2010,laskar2011b}.

-\subsection{First test: different samples of the same variation size $\epsilon$}
+\subsection{First test: Different samples of the same variation size $\epsilon$}

-Comparing the density estimation of different sets in the same batch is the first test of prediction robustness from our secular model.
-The evolution of the density estimations will be sensitive to how initial conditions are sampled and therefore this initial-condition sensitivity must be quantified for a valid prediction.
-In the first test, we compare the time-evolving PDFs whose initial conditions are sampled with the same variation size $\epsilon$ but in different variables.
+Comparing the density estimation of different sets in the same batch was the first test of prediction robustness from our secular model.
+The evolution of the density estimations are sensitive to how initial conditions are sampled, and therefore this initial-condition sensitivity must be quantified for a valid prediction.
+In this first test we compared the time-evolving PDFs whose initial conditions are sampled with the same variation size $\epsilon$ but in different variables.